davidmacn/ADT-Usage-Exercises/Exercises/Ex1/Readme.md

-# Exercice 1 - Refarctoring features
+# Exercise 1 - Refarctoring features

-## Exercice 1.0 - Initiliazation
+## Exercise 1.0 - Initiliazation

 Create package ZADT_USAGE_EX1-#### (replace #### by an alphanumeric characters to have a unique ID of package)